samuelhilpert/eduvmstore/backend_setup.md

-## Backend DEV Setup and Run
+# Backend DEV Setup and Run
 Use the following instructions to set up and run the Backend.
+You can choose to manually setup the environment or use a cloud init script for faster Setup.

+## 1 Manual Setup (recommended for development)
+This installation assumes you are already at the desired location of the project.
 You need to have the repository cloned and be in the main folder of the project to run the commands.
 This folder is the one that contains the `eduvmstorebackend` folder.
-Alternatively you can start a VM using the cloud init script described below.

 ### Setup Environament and Environment Variables (only once)
 ```bash
 python3 -m venv venv